joaomdmoura/shiphawk-elixir/README.md

 This is an abstraction of Shiphawk API to Elixir applications.
 It comes with a nice and clean DSL that easily enable projects to integrate with ShipHawk.
+You can check the docs on [https://hexdocs.pm/shiphawk](https://hexdocs.pm/shiphawk).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `shiphawk` to your list of dependencies in `mix.exs`:
+Add `shiphawk` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do